Angels Landing hike

 Angels Landing trail description

-Exit at The Grotto shuttle stop No. 6 and walk across the bridge over the Virgin River.
+Exit at The Grotto shuttle stop (Stop No. 6) and walk across the bridge over the Virgin River.
 Then turn right and simply follow the well-marked trail along the river.
-From there you’ll spot the Angels Landing summit for the first time.
-It will look scary AF.
+From here, you’ll spot the Angels Landing summit for the first time — and it will look scary AF.
 Luckily, the first section of the trail is almost flat, so your heart rate can slowly return to normal.

-Soon, the trail starts to slowly ascend into a series of switchbacks.
-Although elevated, the trail is quite wide, partially paved, and safe to walk.
-Here is the first part with gorgeous views of Zion Canyon but if you followed my advice and got there early, it’ll still be a bit dark.
-Don’t worry, you’ll have plenty of time to take photos on your way back.
+Soon, the trail begins to climb through a series of switchbacks.
+Although elevated, it’s quite wide, partially paved, and safe to walk.
+This is the first section with gorgeous views of Zion Canyon, but leave those for later – you’ll have plenty of time to take photos on your way back.

-After losing a sight of Zion Canyon, you’ll get into Refrigerator Canyon, carved between the cliffs of Cathedral Mountain and Angels Landing.
-The scenery here is beautiful with plenty of trees and plants of different colors, especially in autumn.
-Relax, breathe, and save your energy for what’s coming next.
+After losing sight of Zion Canyon, you’ll enter Refrigerator Canyon, carved between the cliffs of Cathedral Mountain and Angels Landing.
+The scenery here is beautiful, with plenty of trees and plants in different colors, especially in autumn.
+Soak it up, breathe, and save your energy for what’s coming next.

-When you reach the 1.8-mile (3 km) point, the so-called Walter’s Wiggles begin.
-This is a series of 21 steep (19% grade) switchbacks and the point where you’ll start to question your fitness ability.
-The good part is that the trail here is still paved, wide and safe.
+At about the 1.8-mile (3 km) mark, you’ll reach the famous Walter’s Wiggles — a series of 21 steep switchbacks with an average grade of about 25%.
+This is the point where you may start questioning your fitness level.
+The good news is that the trail is still paved, wide, and safe.

-On the top of Walter’s Wiggles, you will reach Scout Lookout.
-This is the part where non-demanding trail ends and the part where lots of hikers with vertigo stop.
-Luckily, this is also the part with beautiful views of Zion Canyon and the Angels Landing Summit.
+At the top of Walter’s Wiggles, you’ll arrive at Scout Lookout.
+This is where the non-demanding part of the trail ends and where many hikers with vertigo stop.
+Fortunately, it’s also where you’ll get stunning views of Zion Canyon and the Angels Landing summit.

 Trust me, take your time, go at slow pace, and hike up to Scout Lookout.
 This part is safe, anyone can do it, and no one regrets it.

-The last 0.4 miles of Angels Landing trail is called The Spine.
-From here on it’s all about basic climbing skills and conquering your fear of heights.
-While this is the most dangerous part of the hike, it is also the most iconic.
-The trail is exposed and partly covered in chains to use as handholds.
-However, the chains are not there the entire way so this can be intimidating for some people.
-For me, the 2-way traffic on the exposed sections was the scariest part.
+The last 0.4 miles of the Angels Landing trail is called The Spine, and from here on you’ll need a permit.
+It’s all about basic climbing skills and conquering your fear of heights.
+While this is the most dangerous part of the hike, it’s also the most iconic.
+The trail is exposed and partly lined with chains to use as handholds.
+However, the chains don’t cover the entire route, which can be intimidating for some people.
+For me, the two-way traffic on the exposed sections was the scariest part.

-It will seem forever before you reach the Angels Landing summit, but when you do, it will be something you’ll never forget.
-Surprisingly, the summit is quite flat with enough space to sit down, grab a snack and enjoy the views.
-Besides other hikers you’ll also enjoy a company of chipmunks.
-Don’t feed them as they can bite you and they also can carry diseases.
+It may feel like forever before you reach the Angels Landing summit, but when you do, it’s an experience you’ll never forget.
+Surprisingly, the summit is quite flat, with enough space to sit down, grab a snack, and enjoy the views.
+Besides other hikers, you’ll also share the summit with chipmunks.
+Don’t feed them – they can bite and may carry diseases.

-Finally, you’ll be happy to hear that the hike back down is much easier.
-Probably because you get a different perspective of the terrain beneath.
-However, (again) the hard part are the crowds.
+Finally, you’ll be happy to hear that the hike back down is much easier, because you get a different perspective of the terrain beneath you.
+However, the challenging part is the crowds.
 The later in the day it gets, the more people start hiking Angels Landing.
-Don’t rush, be respectful, but be persistent if you don’t want to wait for your turn forever.
+Don’t rush, be respectful, but be persistent if you don’t want to wait forever for your turn.

 Other useful tips

-• Start early: Try to catch the first shuttle (check the schedule) at 7 AM.
+• Start early: Try to catch the first shuttle (check the schedule) at 7 AM to avoid the crowds.

 • Best time to hike Angels Landing: Spring and Fall.
 I’d avoid hiking to Angels Landing during Winter, in icy conditions.